Coffee with Milk (1 Mug (8 Fl Oz)) and Sweetened Condensed Milk (100 Ml)

 Use Natural Sweeteners

-Replace sweetened condensed milk with a small amount of natural sweeteners like stevia or monk fruit.
+Replace sweetened condensed milk with natural sweeteners like stevia or monk fruit, which do not significantly affect blood sugar levels.

 Reduce Portion Size

-Decrease the amount of sweetened condensed milk used to lower overall sugar intake.
+Limit the amount of sweetened condensed milk you use in your coffee to minimize sugar intake.

-Engage in light physical activity, like a short walk, after consuming your coffee to help use up the sugar consumed.
+Engage in light physical activity, such as a short walk, after consuming your coffee to help regulate your blood sugar levels.

 Discover